CreatorKit/build/README.md

 ```
 make
 ```
-**NOTE:** OpenWRT downloads some packages from artifact server.
+**NOTE:** OpenWrt downloads some packages from artifact server.
 Hence it would be better to keep its credentials too in ~/.netrc as:
 ```
 machine imgsysart01.hh.imgtec.org login <your_userid> password <your_password>
 ```

 #### Clean build
 Different options for cleaning build repositories are as follows:
-- Clean OpenWRT
+- Clean OpenWrt
 ```
 make clean_openwrt
 ```